junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • If you can feel 3 or more large objects (heads and buttocks) in a womb that seems extra large, twins are likely.

-• Sometimes you can hear 2 different heartbeats (other than the mother’s)—but this is difficult.
+• Sometimes you can hear 2 different heartbeats (other than the mother’s), but this is difficult.
 During the last months, if the woman rests a lot and is careful to avoid hard work, twins are less likely to be born too early.

 Twins are often born small and need special care.
 However, there is no truth in beliefs that twins have strange or magic powers.